 4. How would you reverse the region’s population decline?

 At the time, we challenged the candidates to address those issues and offered them space on our opinion pages to do so.
 We have yet to hear from Good.
-We did hear from Webb, though, and you’ll see his responses below.
+We did hear from Webb, though.
 You can judge for yourself what Good’s non-response says about his interest in these issues and whether Webb’s responses are the right ones.
 (The offer to Good still stands, by the way).